Consistency-guided Prompt Learning for Vision-Language Models: Related Work

 Prompts are typically instructions in the form of text that guide the downstream task.
 They can either be manually crafted for a specific task or learned automatically.
-The latter method is called prompt tuning, which was initially introduced in \cite{lester2021power,li2021prefix,liu2021p}.
-In this context, CoOp \cite{CoOp} introduced a set of continuous vectors into the language branch's input, which is optimized with the final loss.
+The latter method is called prompt tuning, which was initially introduced by \cite{lester2021power,li2021prefix,liu2021p}.
+In this context, CoOp \citep{CoOp} introduced a set of continuous vectors into the text branch's input, which is optimized with the final loss.
 However, this approach demonstrated poor performance on unseen classes, indicating poor generalization on zero-shot tasks.
-CoCoOp \cite{cocoop} improved CoOp's zero-shot performance by explicitly conditioning on the image inputs.
-ProGrad \cite{ProGrad} only updated the prompts where the gradients aligned with the original prompt's defined general knowledge.
-Prompting techniques have also been utilized for dense prediction tasks \cite{DenseCLIP}.
-While the earlier works on prompting added prompts only to the text input, some recent works have also explored prompting on the image inputs \cite{visual_prompt}.
+CoCoOp \citep{cocoop} improved CoOp's zero-shot performance by explicitly conditioning on the image inputs.
+ProGrad \citep{ProGrad} only updated the prompts where the gradients aligned with the original prompt's knowledge.
+Bayesian Prompt Learning \citep{bayesian} is a prompt learning method that approaches the task from a Bayesian perspective, formulating it as a variational inference problem.
+ProDA \citep{ProDA} proposed a data-driven approach, that learns the soft prompts from a few downstream samples, discovering the task-related content with less bias than manual design.
+Prompts have also been utilized for dense prediction tasks \citep{DenseCLIP}.
+While the earlier works on prompting added prompts only to the text input, some recent works have also explored prompting on the image inputs \citep{visual_prompt}.
 Later, MaPLe took a multi-modal approach that used prompting on both image and text inputs.
-This method explicitly ensured mutual synergy between the language and vision prompts to discourage learning from unimodal data.
-This multi-modal prompting design forms the backbone of our proposed method, CoPrompt, on which we introduce the proposed consistency constraint to improve generalization.
+This method explicitly ensured mutual synergy between the text and image prompts to discourage learning from unimodal features.
+Lastly, PromptSRC \citep{PromptSRC} introduced prompting on both image and text inputs, but unlike MaPLe, it trains independent learnable prompts for text and image.
+Additionally, PromptSRC introduced a self-regulating concept for learning more task-agnostic knowledge, which ensures improved generalization.